From Storm’s River to Harkerville, we offer free holistic home-based palliative care and family support.

 Filling the gap in primary health care

 The Department of Health (DoH), in its effort to bring “health for all” by 2020, has embarked on the restructuring of primary health care services (see National Dept. of Health strategic plan for 2015-20).

 The DoH new model focuses on illness prevention and health promotion at a community level, with a good referral network that directs community members in need to the appropriate primary health care service.

 This model has, however, created a gap in the health care system, specifically a gap for people who are already ill and cannot access health care services.
 It is this gap that we are committed to filling, while continuing to lobby government regarding the need for compassionate end-of-life care.

-When a loved one falls ill with a life-limiting illness, they are often return home from hospital to families that aren’t equipped with the knowledge and resources to provide appropriate care.
+When a loved one is diagnosed with a life-limiting illness, they often return home from hospital to families that aren’t equipped with the knowledge and resources to provide appropriate care.

 Our Hospice Plett programme provides holistic palliative care and support to patients that have been diagnosed with a life-limiting illness, in the comfort of their own home.
-Our team of trained carers strive to provide each patient with as much comfort and dignity as possible, and work in full co-operation with the patient’s doctor, specialist or clinic to provide pain and symptom control, if required.
+Our team of trained Professional Nurses, Social Worker and carers strive to improve the quality of life of each patient and provide them with as much comfort and dignity as possible.
+We work in full co-operation with the patient’s doctor, specialist or clinic to provide pain and symptom control.
 Care and support is also extended to the patient’s family, and includes bereavement care and support to children affected by the circumstances.

 Our carers live in the communities they serve.
-This ensures a greater level of trust and confidence in the carers, enables us to provide culturally appropriate care, and enhances the patient’s compliance with treatment.
+This ensures a greater level of trust and confidence between patients, families and carers.
+It enables us to provide culturally appropriate care and enhances the patients’ compliance with treatment.
 The level of trust established between patients and carers also ensures that carers are allowed to discuss the needs and future care of vulnerable children in the household.